Waste Classification - Newcastle

 We sample, assess, and classify waste in accordance with NSW EPA guidelines — including general solid waste, restricted waste, and special waste — to help you stay compliant, avoid fines, and manage disposal efficiently.
 Clear results.
 Fast turnaround.
 Expert advice included.

-If you’re managing a construction, excavation, or demolition project in Newcastle or the surrounding region, it’s essential to classify your waste correctly before it can be reused, transported, or disposed of.
+Managing a construction, excavation, or demolition project in Newcastle?
+You’re legally required to classify any waste — including natural soil — before it can be reused, transported, or disposed of.

 Our Waste Classification Services – Newcastle